 Bonn Process (implementation of measures and activities)

-The Bonn Process is the common effort to put the European Youth Work Agenda (EYWA) into action and make it become real.
+The Bonn Process is the joint effort to put the European Youth Work Agenda (EYWA) into action and make it real.
 This includes proposing and developing strategies and planning action, setting priorities for implementation in different settings, and designing measures and activities then to be actioned at all levels in all kinds of youth work.
 The Bonn Process is shaped by the youth work community of practice as the major active and responsible stakeholder within their respective area of competence, mandate, role, and capacity.

 Please also refer to our factsheet on the European Youth Work Agenda (203.90 kB, pdf).
 It explains the Agenda, also using an infographic.

 If you are interested in finding out more about the 3rd European Youth Work Convention, we have a whole section of this website dedicated to it.